nashville-software-school/client-side-mastery/book-0-installations/chapters/GETTING_STARTED_MAC.md

 echo $SHELL
 ```

 You should see either `/usr/local/bin/zsh` or `/bin/zsh` as the output of that command.
-If you don't, contact an instructor.
+If you don't, contact an mentor.

 ## Install Node